Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ### Requirements for beta

-- Used multiple times in production (Shopify admin).
+- Used multiple times in production (Shopify admin)
-- Meets all [accessibility](https://polaris.shopify.com/foundations/accessibility) requirements for our use cases.
+- Meets all [accessibility](https://polaris.shopify.com/foundations/accessibility) requirements for our use cases
-- Usage guidelines and documentation covers common use cases.
+- Usage guidelines and documentation covers common use cases
-- Reviewed and tested in production by designers and developers.
+- Reviewed and tested in production by designers and developers
-- Figma components available in the Polaris Components file.
+- Figma components available in the Polaris Components file

 ### What to expect during beta

-- Work is being done to move to Stable.
+- Work is being done to move to Stable
-- Manual and automated migration guidance is being worked on.
+- Manual and automated migration guidance is being worked on

 ## Stable